 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

-- Pain in the affected area
+Pain in the affected area

-- Constipation, which is infrequent or difficult passage of stool
+Constipation, which is infrequent or difficult passage of stool

-- Urinary retention, meaning the inability to urinate
+Urinary retention, meaning the inability to urinate

-- Cough and/or difficulty breathing
+Cough and/or difficulty breathing

-If you are concerned about one or more of the symptoms or signs on this list, please talk with your child’s doctor.
+If you are concerned about any changes your child experiences, please talk with your child’s doctor.
 Your doctor will ask how long and how often your child has been experiencing the symptom(s), in addition to other questions.
 This is to help find out the cause of the problem, called a diagnosis .

 If a germ cell tumor is diagnosed, relieving symptoms remains an important part of your child’s medical care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your child’s health care team about symptoms your child experiences, including any new symptoms or a change in symptoms.

-The next section helps explain what tests and scans may be needed to learn more about the cause of the symptoms.
-Use the menu on the side of your screen to select Diagnosis, or you can select another section, to continue reading this guide.
+The next section in this guide is Diagnosis .
+It explains what tests may be needed to learn more about the cause of the symptoms.
+Or, use the menu to choose another section to continue reading this guide.